Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 Aggregate scale Zero reading and known weight response Test with certified weights

-Bitumen system Binder weight or flow accuracy Compare the actual discharge with the display reading
+Bitumen system Binder weight or flow accuracy Compare actual discharge with display reading

-Filler system Filler feed and weigh accuracy Check the screw feeder and scale response
+Filler system Filler feed and weigh accuracy Check screw feeder and scale response

 Load cells Signal stability Inspect mounting, wiring, and drift

-Belt scale Belt tension and speed reading Check the idler movement and belt slip
+Belt scale Belt tension and speed reading Check idler movement and belt slip

 Cold feeders Gate opening vs actual output Run material test for each bin

-Moisture input Stockpile moisture value Update values when the material condition changes
+Moisture input Stockpile moisture value Update values when material condition changes

 Control panel Display vs physical measurement Cross-check digital readings with actual output